 Shea butter products must be stored correctly they are quite temperature sensitive.

 As Shea butter melts at body temperature (37 degrees Celsius), it is recommended to store Shea butter at less than 30 degrees Celsius or even better, in a fridge.

 Never keep it near a stove as high temperatures can cause Shea butter to ferment and begin to smell.

 Use Alongside Other Hair Products

 If you use Shea butter products for your hair, you’ll find that many of these products already contain other fragrances to hide their natural nutty smell.

-Shea Moisture is such a brand and all of their products contain natural organic Shea butter.
+Shea Moisture is such a brand and all of its products contain natural organic Shea butter.

 However, if you are using raw Shea butter or concentrated Shea butter products, you can use other hair care products to disguise the smell.

 If you use Shea butter for your hair, use a fruity conditioner or hairspray with a different scent.

 If you have curly hair, try using a curl crème or a gel that has a fragrant scent.
 You can also use essential oils such as mint or lavender to hide the smell of Shea butter.